top of page

 Woor-Dungin delivers organisational change programs for Philanthropy to develop new understandings working with Aboriginal communities.

-Our “Decolonising Wealth: Cultural Audit and Toolkit” is comprised of two elements: an internal self-assessment or audit tool which participants can subsequently use to track and measure how their organisation changes in response to new understandings about working with Aboriginal communities, and a workshop facilitated by an Aboriginal presenter.
-This project is funded by CAGES foundation and Dusseldorp Forum and McLeod Family Foundation.
+Our “Decolonising Philanthropy: Cultural Audit and Toolkit” is comprised of two elements: an internal self-assessment or audit tool which participants can subsequently use to track and measure how their organisation changes in response to new understandings about working with Aboriginal communities, and a Training facilitated by an expert Woor-Dungin and First Nations cultural presenter.
+This project is funded by LMCF, CAGES foundation, Dusseldorp Forum and McLeod Family Foundation.

 Right Way, Wrong Way,